Electricity

 Voltage Regulator is designed to automatically maintain a constant voltage level.
 A voltage regulator may be a simple "feed-forward" design or may include negative feedback control loops.
 It may use an electromechanical mechanism, or electronic components.
 Depending on the design, it may be used to regulate one or more AC or DC Voltages.
 Valves.

-Power Inverter is an electronic device or circuitry that changes direct current (DC) to alternating current (AC).
+Power Inverter is an electronic device or circuitry that changes direct current or DC to alternating current or AC.
 A power inverter can be entirely electronic or may be a combination of mechanical effects (such as a rotary apparatus) and electronic circuitry.
 Static inverters do not use moving parts in the conversion process.
 Circuitry that performs the opposite function, converting AC to DC, is called a rectifier.
+Solar Power.

-Rectifier is an electrical device that converts alternating current (AC), which periodically reverses direction, to direct current (DC), which flows in only one direction.
+Rectifier is an electrical device used to convert alternating current (AC) into direct current (DC) by allowing a current to flow through the device in one direction only.
+Diodes work like one-way valves within the rectifier to maintain this flow of current.
+Electrical device that transforms alternating current into direct current.
 The process is known as rectification, since it "straightens" the direction of current.
 Physically, rectifiers take a number of forms, including vacuum tube diodes, mercury-arc valves, stacks of copper and selenium oxide plates, semiconductor diodes, silicon-controlled rectifiers and other silicon-based semiconductor switches.
 Historically, even synchronous electromechanical switches and motors have been used.
 Early radio receivers, called crystal radios, used a "cat's whisker" of fine wire pressing on a crystal of galena (lead sulfide) to serve as a point-contact rectifier or "crystal detector".
 Rectifiers have many uses, but are often found serving as components of DC power supplies and high-voltage direct current power transmission systems.
 Rectification may serve in roles other than to generate direct current for use as a source of power.
 As noted, detectors of radio signals serve as rectifiers.
 In gas heating systems flame rectification is used to detect presence of a flame.
 Because of the alternating nature of the input AC sine wave, the process of rectification alone produces a DC current that, though unidirectional, consists of pulses of current.
 Many applications of rectifiers, such as power supplies for radio, television and computer equipment, require a steady constant DC current (as would be produced by a battery).
 In these applications the output of the rectifier is smoothed by an electronic filter, which may be a capacitor, choke, or set of capacitors, chokes and resistors, possibly followed by a voltage regulator to produce a steady current.
 More complex circuitry that performs the opposite function, converting DC to AC, is called an inverter.

 Transformers - Converter - Thermodynamics - Actuator